Skip navigation

 • Poor temper control

-• Lack of self-control and reckless behavior, such as drinking or using drugs in excess, having increased and risky sex, gambling, and spending or giving away a lot of money
+• Lack of self-control and reckless behavior, such as drinking or using illegal drugs in excess, having increased and risky sex, gambling, and spending or giving away a lot of money

 • Very irritable mood, racing thoughts, talking a lot, and false beliefs about self or abilities